Hampshire Hikes & Historical Sites

 We stay in twin and double bedded ensuite rooms.
 Single rooms are double for sole use.
 Rooms have a classic decor with contemporary furnishings.
 Room facilities include

-Peneda is a village located in the national park, hidden at the bottom of a ravine and close to beautiful waterfall.
-It is a very secluded village but beautifully located.
-There are no food shops in Peneda but there are a number of handicraft shops.
+Peneda is a village located in the national park, hidden at the bottom of a ravine and close to beautiful cascading waterfall.
+It is a very secluded village but beautifully located and ideal for our remote walking routes.
+There is a mini market in Peneda with minimal food options but there are a number of handicraft and souvenir shops.
+There are small cafes in walking distance from the hotel and a tourist office for further information.

 Our final three nights will be spent in the beautiful Peneda Hotel, situated next to the sanctuary of Nossa Senhora da Peneda, in a calm and tranquil setting.
 The hotel enjoys an impressive and secluded location from which to enjoy beautiful views over the countryside and surrounding mountains.
-There is a small café nearby.
 The hotel’s facilities include a restaurant and bar.
-There is free Wi-Fi access available in the hotel (including the bedrooms).
-All rooms are en suite.
-Hairdryers are available from reception.
-There are no safety deposit boxes in the rooms (but valuables can be securely stored in reception).

 Second week: This Grade 6 holiday includes walks between five and six hours on hilly terrain that is often rough underfoot, and with steep sections on many paths.
 Some days will be energetic, as we ramble through unspoilt scenery and quiet villages.
 On most days we will cover a distance of around 7-9 miles on foot, ascents and descents will vary from 200m - 1000m.
 The maximum altitude reached on the second week of the holiday is 1205m.